 Educator, Facilitator, Engine for ECONOMIC GROWTH

-BOCES are the premier example of inter-municipal collaboration in New York State that works.
-Since its creation 70 years ago, local school districts have been able to use BOCES to provide a wide range of educational programs and services through an organizational structure that is a model of inter-district cooperation.
-In addition, BOCES are able to leverage the strength of multiple school districts and provide a wide variety of services that, individually, school districts could not provide because the costs would be prohibitive.
+BOCES are the premier example of inter-municipal collaboration in New York state.
+Since its creation more than 70 years ago, local school districts have been able to use BOCES to provide a wide range of educational programs and services through an organizational structure that is a model of shared services.
+BOCES are able to leverage the strength of multiple school districts and provide a variety of services that, individually, school districts could not provide because the costs would be prohibitive.

 With this in mind, the BOCES of NY State would like to underscore several important items that would assist BOCES in our mission: